Aldborough House: Today

 As of early 2017, the future of the building remained in question, and An Taisce listed the structure as being in "very poor" condition and at "critical" risk level.
 In late 2017, the building owners, Reliance Investments, received planning permission for an extensive office development on the site, including restoration of the main building and construction of new office wings.
 This included permission for the demolition of several out-buildings and the theatre wing.
 Some aspects of the development plans were subject to opposition and submissions from local groups, representatives of An Taisce, the Department of Arts and Heritage, and the Irish Georgian Society.
 This included opposition to the planned demolition of "The Lord Amiens Theatre".

 By early 2020, no development had occurred on the site, with the owners stating that the renovation "requires an anchor tenant before it can proceed".
 As of late 2021, Aldborough House was included on the "Top 10 Most-at-Risk Buildings" published by An Taisce.
+It remained vacant, disused and "at risk" as of 2024.